You are here: Start » Technical Issues » .NET Macrofilter Interface Generator

 Having a ready Aurora Vision Studio project, a .NET Macrofilter Interface assembly may be generated from File » Generate .NET Macrofilter Interface....
 If the project has not been saved yet, you will be prompted to do it now.

-In the Output page of the .NET Macrofilter Interface dialog check the Generate Visual Studio Solution option to create a default C# project with required configuration properly set for the current Aurora Vision Studio installation.
-It is suggested to check also the Link Aurora Vision Project Files check box to include necessary files to the C# project.
+In the Output page of the .NET Macrofilter Interface dialog check the Create Sample Project option to create a default C# project with required configuration properly set for the current Aurora Vision Studio installation.

 In the Interface page check the ThresholdLena to generate .NET Macrofilter Interface for the macrofilter.
 This macrofilter will be accessible as C# method later on.